Is People-Pleasing Harming My Marriage? A Los Angeles Couples Therapist Shares Five Potential People-Pleasing Phrases to Look Out For

 4. A feeling of desperation or panic.
 Often a people-pleaser sees an escalation of conflict or stress and will sacrifice their own thoughts or well-being in an attempt to keep the peace.

 5. Dissociation.
-Chronic people pleasers often say they feel disconnected from their bodies, or that they feel a sense of numbness.
+Chronic people pleasers often say they feel disconnected from their bodies or that they feel a sense of numbness.
 This occurs in part because they have been so chronically adapted to people-pleasing that they no longer have practiced channels of true self-expression.

-6. Tempermental outbursts or crying only when alone.
-Often a people pleaser reaches a boiling point with others, but because they cannot express their anger safely, or have been conditioned not to, the only place they do feel comfortable with expressing anger or sadness is when they are alone.
+6. Temperamental outbursts or crying only when alone.
+Often a people pleaser reaches a boiling point with others, but because they cannot express their anger safely or have been conditioned not to, the only place they do feel comfortable with expressing anger or sadness is when they are alone.
 In this way, they no longer have to be concerned about how others might respond to their emotional authenticity.

 7. A burst of energy or a sense of feeling scrambled and wanting to “right the ship.”
 Often those who use humor as a people-pleasing tactic will relate to this sensation.
-While laughter can be seen as a way to diffuse tension, ultimately it is important to note if the humor is genuine, or if it is the people-pleaser’s attempt to deflect or make light of the conversation.
+While laughter can be seen as a way to diffuse tension, ultimately it is important to note if the humor is genuine or if it is the people-pleaser’s attempt to deflect or make light of the conversation.

-While these are only a few examples, all of them go back to one key revelation: being in people-pleasing mode can cause harm to the body—and the people-pleaser—a fact which only contributes to disconnection not only within the self, but within the marriage, and ultimately the long-term authenticity of the partnership.
+While these are only a few examples, all of them go back to one key revelation: being in people-pleasing mode can cause harm to the body—and the people-pleaser—a fact that only contributes to disconnection not only within the self, but within the marriage, and ultimately the long-term authenticity of the partnership.

 What Are Some Common Phrases Associated With People-Pleasing?

-• Nevermind/It doesn’t matter
+• Nevermind/It doesn’t matter.

 Here the people pleaser is trying to convince themselves, and their partner, that their take—or the discussion—is not important.
 This is often a way to self-gaslight and dismiss a conversation as being irrelevant, when in fact the opposite can be true.

-• Whatever you want/I don’t care
+• Whatever you want.
+I don’t care

 In this case, the people-pleaser is overtly denying their own opinions to defer to the other person, potentially to keep conflict at bay.